Mask

 Of Ambition, A

-Thousand Days' Promise, the Korean films The
+Thousand Days' Promise, the Korean films

-performance in Mask.
-It's the best I've ever
+wonderful performance in Mask.
+It's the best

-be equally captivating as both types.
-You're in for a
+bitches and be equally captivating as both types.

-roller coaster ride with Mask!
-I should also
+You're in for a roller coaster ride with Mask!

-mention the production values are first-rate.
+I should also mention the production values are

-Korean drama.
+this amazing Korean drama.

 Soo Ae plays a dual role of